mmuratarat/mmuratarat.github.io/_pages/faq.md

 * Insertion: Linked Lists: O(1), Doubly Linked Lists: O(1)
 * Deletion: Linked Lists: O(1), Doubly Linked Lists: O(1)

+A linked list can typically only be accessed via its head node.
+From there you can only traverse from node to node until you reach the node you seek.
+Thus access is O(n).

+Searching for a given value in a linked list similarly requires traversing all the elements until you find that value.
+Thus search is O(n).

+Inserting into a linked list requires re-pointing the previous node (the node before the insertion point) to the inserted node, and pointing the newly-inserted node to the next node.
+Thus insertion is O(1).

+Deleting from a linked list requires re-pointing the previous node (the node before the deleted node) to the next node (the node after the deleted node).
+Thus deletion is O(1).

 #### What is the difference between stack and queue?

 A stack is an ordered list where you can insert or delete only the last added element.
 A real-life example of Stack could be a pile of books placed in a vertical order.
 In order to get the book that’s somewhere in the middle, you will need to remove all the books placed on top of it.
 This is how the LIFO (Last In First Out) method works.
 A stack is a limited access data structure - elements can be added and removed from the stack only at the top. push adds an item to the top of the stack, pop removes the item from the top.
 A stack is a recursive data structure.